- CONTENTS LIST

 Palm oil and the Fuji Oil Group

 Palm oil is oil extracted from the fruit of the oil palm, which grows in tropical regions such as Southeast Asia.
 Palm oil is easier to process and cheaper than other vegetable oils.
 For this reason, palm oil is used in a wide range of applications from foods to chemical products.
-Palm oil has the largest production volume among oil materials in the world.
+Production volume of palm oil is the world’s largest among vegetable oil materials.
 However, as the scale of the market continues to expand, there are concerns about environmental problems caused by plantation development and human rights issues such as child labor and forced labor in areas where palm oil plantations are located.

 The palm oil supply chain and the position of the Fuji Oil Group

 In March 2016, we formulated and announced the Responsible Palm Oil Sourcing Policy for the Fuji Oil Group.
 In this Policy, we commit ourselves to procuring palm oil produced in a responsible manner from suppliers who respect people and the global environment.
 We strive to conduct procurement in line with this Policy, in cooperation with our stakeholders.
 We will continue to promote responsible palm oil procurement to ensure that palm oil is accepted around the world as a sustainable raw material.

 - Achieve “No Deforestation, No Peatland development,＊ No Exploitation” (NDPE) in the Fuji Oil Group’s palm oil supply chain

 ＊Peatland: A layer of land that fixes a large amount of carbon in the ground.
 Development on peat releases a large volume of greenhouse gas into the atmosphere.

 Main progress during FY 2017 was as follows.